 Why Do I Still Have a Utility Bill With Solar Panels?

-Solar offset percentage describes how much of your total annual electricity usage is supplied by your solar system.
-It’s calculated by comparing solar production vs usage over an entire year, not day to day or month to month.
+Solar offset percentage is the share of your home’s electricity use that your solar system covers over a full year.
+It’s calculated by comparing solar production vs usage annually, not by looking at one day or one month.

 Simple example:

-That 80% does not mean solar covers 80% of your power at all times.
-It means that, over the course of a year, your solar system offsets about 80% of the electricity your home uses.
+That 80% does not mean your home runs on solar 80% of the time.
+It means that across the year, your solar generation offsets about 80% of the electricity your home uses.

 Solar Production vs. Usage: Why Timing is Everything